“Eat poor on New Year’s and eat fat the rest of the year.” So goes the popular saying in the southern United States.

 Wash peas, then cover with 5 cups water.
 Boil 2 minutes.
 Remove from heat and soak overnight.
 Rinse and drain thoroughly.
 Cook bacon in heavy pan until browned.
 Add onion and green pepper.
 Sauté until onion is tender.
 Add beans, 2 cups water, and seasonings.
 Cover and simmer 40 to 50 minutes or until peas are tender.
 Remove bay leaf; stir in rice.
 Continue simmering about 10 minutes until all liquid has been absorbed.
 Serves 4 to 6.

 Cut and wash collard greens.
 Place in large pot with ham hocks and crushed red pepper.
 Add enough water to cover.
 Simmer over medium heat approximately two hours until greens are tender.
 Remove from heat and add salt, pepper, and hot sauce to taste.
 Serves 4.

 1/4 cup cooking oil

 Stir flour, cornmeal, sugar, baking powder, and salt in bowl.
 In separate bowl, beat eggs, milk, and oil.
 Add to flour mixture and stir until smooth.
 (Do not overbeat.)
-Pour into greased 9 x 9 baking pan.
+Pour into greased 9 x 9 baking pan or a cast iron pan.
 Bake at 425 degrees for 20-25 minutes until golden brown.
 Serves 8.